Fall Fishing

 Basics Don’t Change

-It should also be noted that this is the time of year when you see all the boats spread out and working all the shores and islands.
+Fall is when you will see all the anglers spread out and working the shores and islands.
 It’s that pivot point when all the boats no longer sit on top of each other over some hole.
-It’s time to spread out and start chasing the bass the same way they are chasing baitfish.
+It’s time to spread out and start chasing the big Bass the same way they chase baitfish.

-Don’t forget the basics which is to work cover: weed beds, brush piles, rock, docks, etc. Areas with lots of current is always another good bet.
-The fundamentals of fishing hasn’t change, we just need to adjust for fall patterns.
+Don’t forget the basics, which is to work cover: aquatic vegetation (weed beds), brush piles, rock, docks, etc. Areas with lots of currents are always another good bet as they make for a great ambush point.
+The fishing fundamentals haven’t changed.
+All we need to do is adjust for fall patterns.

 Fall Fishing for Lake Trout

-Sorry folks, my tips end with the trout – it’s not a fish I go after and I can’t really speak to it.
-The good news is as the water get’s cold, they come up from the deep.
-What I will say is this opens up the species for anyone that doesn’t own a boat as it’s the only time of year you’ll get them from shore.
-It also removes the need to drop lures super deep or trying to guess where the thermocline is.
-For anyone wanting to take up trout for the first time, the fall fishing season is the perfect time to start!
+Sorry folks, my fall fishing tips end with the trout – it’s not a fish I go after, and I can’t speak to it.
+The good news is as the water gets cold, the trout come up from the deep, which opens up the species for anyone who doesn’t own a boat, as it’s the only time of year you’ll get them from shore.
+It also removes the need to drop lures super deep or try to guess where the thermocline is.
+If you want to take up trout fishing for the first time, the fall fishing season is the perfect time to start!

-If you think we missed anything or you have any questions, see our contact page and feel free to reach out to us at any time.
-A little parting tip: as things are transitioning, there can definitely be some lulls here and there in fishing.
-Just work through them, they will pass and most importantly, don’t give up!
+Comment below if you think we missed anything.
+A little parting tip: as things transition, there can be fishing lulls here and there.
+Work through them – they will pass, and most importantly, don’t give up!

 Share This Post